nicolaka/ucp-sd-ra/README.md

   server ucp1 10.10.10.11:443 check
   server ucp2 10.10.10.12:443 check
   server ucp3 10.10.10.13:443 check
 ```

 Here are some recommended UCP controller and load balancer configurations:

 -	**Health Checks:** The load balancer can use UCP's API endpoint /_ping to ensure that each of the controllers is healthy.
-A 200 OK response means that the controller is healthy and it can receive traffic.
+A 200 OK response means that the controller is healthy and can receive traffic.
--	**Listeners:** The load balancer should be configured to load-balance using TCP port 80 and 443.
+-	**Listeners:** The load balancer should be configured to load balance using TCP ports 80 and 443.
 The load balancer should not terminate/reestablish HTTPS connections due to mutual TLS connection requirement in order to use Docker Client with UCP.
--	**DNS:** a DNS record should be mapped to the load balancer itself (e.g. VIP) and not to any individual controller.
+-	**DNS:** A DNS record should be mapped to the load balancer itself (e.g. VIP) and not to any individual controller.
 -	**IPs:** The load balancer can load balance to the controller's private or public IPs as long as the load balancer can reach each of the controllers.
--	**SSL Certificates:** When you install the UCP controllers, ensure that you use the Fully Qualified Domain Name (FQDN) of the UCP when asked for additional Subject Alternative Names(SAN).
+-	**SSL Certificates:** When you install the UCP controllers, ensure that you use the Fully Qualified Domain Name (FQDN) of the UCP when asked for additional Subject Alternative Names (SAN).
 You need to do this on ALL UCP controllers (including the replicas).
 The SANs are used by the UCP Certificate Authority to sign the SSL certificates.
-If you would like to use your own CA to sign UCP's certificate, please follow the following [directions] (https://docs.docker.com/ucp/production-install/#step-5-customize-the-ca-used-optional).
+If you would like to use your own CA to sign UCP's certificate, please follow these [directions](https://docs.docker.com/ucp/production-install/#step-5-customize-the-ca-used-optional).

-Should any controller fail, the UCP Controller load balancer will ensure that UCP can be reached and all Docker deployment workflows are run without impact.
+Should any controller fail, the UCP Controller load balancer will ensure that UCP can be reached and that all Docker deployment workflows are run without impact.

-Now that you have the full requirements for UCP HA deployment, you can easily deploy the UCP following these [directions] (https://docs.docker.com/ucp/production-install/).
+Now that you have the full requirements for UCP HA deployment, you can easily deploy UCP following these [directions](https://docs.docker.com/ucp/production-install/).

 ## 2. Internal Service Discovery + Load Distribution

-In order for different microservice containers to communicate, they must first discover each other.
+For different microservice containers to communicate, they must first discover each other.
 The introduction of multi-host networking in Docker 1.9 enabled multiple services belonging to a single application to be connected via an Overlay Network that spans multiple nodes.
-More information on [Overlay Networks](https://docs.docker.com/engine/userguide/networking/get-started-overlay/).
 Docker 1.10 added an embedded DNS-based for hostname lookups for a more reliable and scalable service discovery.

+**Note:** Read [Overlay Networks](https://docs.docker.com/engine/userguide/networking/get-started-overlay/) for more details.

-Containers deployed using Docker 1.10 can now use DNS to resolve the IP of other containers on the same network.
+Containers deployed using Docker 1.10 can now use DNS to resolve the IP addresses of other containers on the same network.
 This behavior works out of the box for user-defined bridge and overlay networks.

 Docker 1.10 also introduced the concept of _network alias_.
 A network alias abstracts multiple containers under a single alias.
 This means that scaled services ( e.g `docker-compose scale service=number`) can be grouped under and resolved by a single alias.
 Docker will resolve the alias to a healthy container that belongs to that alias.
 This is extremely helpful for stateless services where any container can be used to provide a service.
 Docker uses round-robin DNS resolution to load-balance requests across all healthy containers that are part of an alias.